What is Triclosan?

 - Creates chloroform when mixed with chlorinated water.
 (Almost all city water is chlorinated, and washing your dishes is an ideal environment for you to inhale toxic chloroform: hot water, chlorine, and antibacterial soap containing triclosan.)

-- Stays on hands up to 4 hours after washing – anyone want an appetizer that may damage your liver or disrupt thyroid function?
+- Stays on hands up to 4 hours after washing – anyone want an appetizer that may damage your or disrupt thyroid function?

 - Is not completely removed by wastewater treatment processes, so it ends up in both our lakes and drinking water.
 As a result, it has been found in human breastmilk, and its toxicity to aquatic life puts our lake and stream ecosystems in grave danger.